Spontaneous and stimulus-induced coherent states of critically balanced neuronal networks: Perturbative expansion for chaotic solutions with mean activities of small amplitudes

 \section{Perturbative expansion for chaotic solutions with mean activities of small amplitudes}

-In this section, we describe a perturbative expansion around $g_0=0$ in order to analyze chaotic solutions with mean activities of small amplitudes that are observed for small values of $g_0$, with the aim of calculating moments of the mean activities.
-According to our MFT, the probability distribution over sample paths for mean activity $m(t)$ is given by $(1+\partial _t)m(t)=\sqrt{2} g_0\eta (t)$ with
+In Sec.\ref{subsection4A}, we have mentioned a perturbative expansion around $g_0=0$ for the calculation of the moments of the mean activity.
+This perturbative calculation scheme, however, turns out to not work well.
+We briefly explain how it is performed and why it does not work well.
+According to our MFT, the probability distribution over sample paths for the mean activity $m(t)$ is given by $(1+\partial _t)m(t)=\sqrt{2} g_0\eta (t)$ with

-In this section, we make explicit the dependence of the correlation matrix $C(t,s)$ on $\eta $.
+In this section, we make explicit the dependence of $C$ and $F$ on $\eta $.
 Although the above equation is derived for sample paths from a fixed initial condition, we assume that it holds on the entire time axis.
 This is justified by the intuition that the mixing property of chaotic dynamics keep the calculated moments from being severely affected by the boundary values.
-The $\eta $-dependent normalization in the above is given by $\frac{1}{2}\ln |C[\eta ]^{\prime }|=\ln |H+\frac{\partial H}{\partial \xi }\xi |$ with $HH^{T}=C[\eta]$ as discussed at the end of Appendix \ref{appendix:O}.

 In what follows, for illustration, we focus on the calculation of autocorrelation